psoloway/puppetlabs-tomcat/README.md

 ###Parameters

+All parameters are optional, except where otherwise noted.

 ####tomcat

 #####`catalina_home`

 Specifies the root directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: '/opt/apache-tomcat'.

 #####`user`

-Sets the user to run Tomcat as.
+Specifies a user to run Tomcat as.
+Valid options: a string containing a valid username.
+Default: 'tomcat'.

 #####`group`

-Sets the group to run Tomcat as.
+Specifies a group to run Tomcat as.
+Valid options: a string containing a valid group name.
+Default: 'tomcat'.

 #####`install_from_source`

-*Optional.* Specifies whether to install Tomcat from source.
+Specifies whether to install Tomcat from source.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`purge_connectors`

-*Optional.* Specifies whether to purge any unmanaged Connector elements from the configuration file.
+Specifies whether to purge any unmanaged Connector elements from the configuration file.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`purge_realms`

-*Optional.* Specifies whether to purge any unmanaged Realm elements from the configuration file.
+Specifies whether to purge any unmanaged Realm elements from the configuration file.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`manage_user`

-*Optional.* Specifies whether to create the specified user, if it doesn't exist.
+Determines whether to create the specified user, if it doesn't exist.
 Uses Puppet's native [`user` resource type](https://docs.puppetlabs.com/references/latest/type.html#user) with default parameters.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`manage_group`

-*Optional.* Determines whether to create the specified group, if it doesn't exist.
+Determines whether to create the specified group, if it doesn't exist.
 Uses Puppet's native [`group` resource type](https://docs.puppetlabs.com/references/latest/type.html#group) with default parameters.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 ####tomcat::config::server

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation to manage.
-Valid options: a string containing an absolute path to an existing directory.
+Valid options: a string containing an absolute path.
+Default: $tomcat::catalina_home.

 #####`class_name`

-*Optional.* Specifies the Java class name of a server implementation to use.
+Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) in the configuration file.
 Valid options: a string containing a Java class name.
+Default: undef.

 #####`class_name_ensure`